 Agustin Barrios Mangore, poet of the guitar

-John Williams, former student of Andres Segovia as well as one of the greatest performers ever, said of Barrios: “As a guitarist/composer, Barrios is the best of the lot, regardless of era.
+John Williams, a former student of Andres Segovia as well as one of the greatest performers ever, said of Barrios: “As a guitarist/composer, Barrios is the best of the lot, regardless of era.
 His music is better formed, it’s more poetic, it’s more everything!
 And it’s more of all those things in a timeless way.”

 This Paraguayan Maestro dedicated his career to music composition and poetic literature after graduating from university.
 He was also a phenomenal performer as well as one of the most prolific composers for the guitar.
 The Johann Sebastian Bach-inspired La Catedral is widely considered to be Barrios’ magnum opus.
 Danza Paraguaya, Julia Florida, Las Abejas, El Ultimo Tremolo and Vals No. 4 are among his popular works.

 In the video, Guitarist Tatyana Ryzhkova does full justice to the lyrical romanticism of Barrios’ Julia Florida, a popular piece that never fails to please.